sjaindl/TravelCompanion/README.md

 ## Intented User Experience

 TravelCompanion's goal is to let explore, plan and remember travels all in one place.
-It has an integrated sign-in mechanism with either Facebook, Google or email.
-This allows to synchronize data via Firebase over different devices (and potentially to Android, too, if there will be a future Android version).

 1. Explore:
 The explore feature offers a Google Map that allows to search for and drop pins on desired destinations.
 Basic information about the destination and country as well as photos about the country, place and geographical location can be retrieved.
 Articles on Wikipedia and Wikivoyage about the destination are offered, too.